eladalon1983/screen-share-explainers/surfaceSwitching_Explainer.md

 ![image3](https://user-images.githubusercontent.com/22117736/185493245-1476a378-89dd-417d-b16f-08ddc14b43b6.png)

 ### Innovation
 We now expose this functionality to the Web at large.
-Web applications can control whether this button is shown by specifying a value to DisplayMediaStreamConstraints.surfaceSwitching.
+Web applications can control whether this button is shown by specifying a value to `DisplayMediaStreamConstraints.surfaceSwitching`.

 * The relevant spec-change is [here](https://github.com/w3c/mediacapture-screen-share/pull/225/files).
 * The resulting text in the spec is [here](https://w3c.github.io/mediacapture-screen-share/#dom-displaymediastreamconstraints-surfaceswitching).